-Eating a balanced, plant-based diet is not only the best choice for your health and the planet- these foods are also essential for your mental and emotional well-being.
+Eating a balanced, plant-based diet is not only the best choice for your health and the planet- but these foods are also essential for your mental and emotional well-being.

-Marrying traditional wisdom and modern scientific and medical research, a vegan macrobiotic approach recognizes the profound effects food, environment, activities and attitude can have on your physical and emotional health.
+Marrying traditional wisdom and modern scientific and medical research, a vegan macrobiotic approach recognizes the profound effects food, environment, activities, and attitude can have on your physical and emotional health.